olalonde/proof-of-assets/README.md

 ## Specification

-TODO...
+WORK IN PROGRESS...

-The assets proof is done by signing an identifier with all the private keys in a Bitcoin wallet.
+The assets proof is done by signing a message with all the private keys in a Bitcoin wallet.
 A signature can also be done using a private extended key (from HD wallets) and published with its chain code (TODO).